20 Photography Tips for Beginners

 An important lesson would be about camera settings.
 Generally, this needs tons of practice and experimenting to understand, and you should have all the settings on your camera memorized.

-To start off, it’s best to go through any manual your camera comes with.
-If there isn’t any, try looking online by typing out the details of the model of your camera and find an online manual.
+To start, itโs best to go through any manual your camera comes with.
+If there isnโt any, try looking online by typing out the details of your camera’s model and finding an online manual.

 4. Highlights

-While you’re in the middle of setting your camera mode, you could likely make a mistake with overexposure in highlights of the photo.
-The way to do level your highlights is to check when you’re taking photos and make sure you don’t see overexposure.
+While you’re setting your camera mode, you could likely make a mistake with overexposure in the photo’s highlights.
+To level your highlights, check when you’re taking pictures and ensure you donโt see overexposure.

-If you find any, then lower your ISO to 100, which is the base value.
-If there’s overexposure even while you’re ISO is at 100, then increase shutter speed.
-Another part that can help with this issue is setting your aperture to f/32 or f/45.
+If you find any, lower your ISO to 100, the base value.
+If there’s overexposure even while your ISO is at 100, increase the shutter speed.
+Setting your aperture to f/32 or f/45 can also help with this issue.

 5. Lighting

-Lighting is the most important factor in taking photos with a camera.
-But just having a lot of light doesn’t necessarily make your photo perfect.
-It’s all about the balance of the light’s intensity and the direction it’s coming from.
+Lighting is the most critical factor in taking photos with a camera.
+But just having a lot of light doesnโt make your picture perfect.
+It’s all about balancing the lightโs intensity and direction.

 6. Time

 Another thing you should do is double-check the settings on your camera.
-Because you obviously can’t use previous settings set from a prior date on the present date when the scenery is much different.
+You obviously can’t use previous settings set from a prior date to the present date when the scenery is much different.
 You’ll have to change them to adjust to the current situation.

 7. Body Movement